I am now on Twitter! Meet me on Twitter here (my nick is pkrumins.)

 Also to make this article interesting, I will annotate each lecture if something really interesting catches my eye.
 As I mentioned, I have programmed JS before so I am not sure how much I will learn from the first four basic lectures.

 In my previous blog post I used Windows Script Host to create a program in VBScript.
-The other language the same script host runs is JScript which conforms to the same standard as JavaScript.
+The other language the same scripting host runs is JScript which conforms to the same standard as JavaScript.
 So I should be safe doing JavaScript experimentation in JScript.

-Points that caught my attention in JavaScript Video Lecture Part I
+Points that caught my attention in JavaScript Video Lecture Part I:

 - (00:45) World’s most misunderstood programming language - has “Java” in its name and “Script”.
 It has nothing to do with Java programming language and it’s a real programming language not some tiny scripting language